 Are the trolls accessible?

-The trolls and nest are accessed via hiking trials that run throughout Aullwood's nature sanctuary and farm.
-These pre-existing hiking trails are primitive and unimproved; some are steep and can be muddy.
-We are currently exploring options to improve accessibility to some of the exhibit sites.
-Our trolls cannot be viewed from a vehicle, and cannot be viewed or accessed directly from Aullwood Garden MetroPark or Englewood MetroPark.
-See Aullwood's trail map for details on where the trolls are located and more about our trail system.
+The trolls and nest that make up Aullwood's Thomas Dambo exhibition are not accessible.
+The trolls and nest are reached via hiking trials that run throughout Aullwood's nature sanctuary and farm.
+These pre-existing hiking trails are primarily dirt with some wood chip and gravel areas.
+The trails are largely primitive and unimproved; some are steep, contain exposed roots and can be muddy.
+We are currently exploring options to improve accessibility to some of the exhibit sites in the future.
+A significant walk is required to see the trolls, which varies from 7 to 20 minutes based on the troll; they cannot be viewed directly from a vehicle or accessed from the adjacent Aullwood Garden MetroPark or Englewood MetroPark.
+You can view Aullwood's trail map for details on where the trolls are located on our property and more about our trail system.

 How long will the trolls be at Aullwood Audubon?

 "The Troll that Hatched an Egg" is a permanent exhibit created especially for Aullwood Audubon by Thomas Dambo.
-These wooden structures will not, of course, last forever but we do expect them to remain intact for at least 5 years.
+As wooden creations, they will of course not last forever, but we do anticipate them remaining intact for at least 4 years.
 Thomas expects that the trolls will eventually return to the earth from whence they came!